Sticky masterstock pork ribs with kimchi

-- Pour the masterstock on the ribs and cook in an electric pressure cooker for 35 minutes, a slow cooker for 6 hours on low, or in a roasting tray covered in foil in the middle of the oven for three hours at 160C.
+- Pour the masterstock on the ribs and cook in a pressure cooker for 35 minutes, a slow cooker for 6 hours on low, or in a roasting tray covered in foil in the middle of the oven for 3 hours at 160C.

 - Once the ribs are coming off the bone, place them on a roasting tray.
 Turn up the oven to 200C and brush generously with the masterstock used to cook the ribs.
 Place the roasting tray in the oven and cook for about eight minutes, glazing with the masterstock every minute until the ribs are sticky.
 Serve hot with kimchi.

 - Cut the hard bottom stem of the cabbage and cut into quarters.
 Rub the cabbage with salt.
 Cover it with cold water in a bowl and leave for at least two hours or overnight.
 Remove the cabbage from the salted water and squeeze any excess water out.

 - In a small bowl mix the rice flour with a couple of tablespoons of boiling water.
 Let it rest for five minutes then add the sugar to start the fermentation.

 - In a food processor, blitz the ginger, garlic, shrimp, pear and fish sauce.
 Add the rice flour mixture to the processed mixture and then add the daikon, spring onion and red pepper flakes.
 Mix well.